streamlit/docs/content/library/advanced-features/app-testing/app-test-intro.md

     assert at.markdown[0].value == "Toe beans counted: 1"
 ```

-Look at the first line in our test function:
+Look at the first line in the test function:

 ```python
 at = AppTest.from_file("app.py").run()